Kerry Group grew business volumes by 3.7% in first quarter

 Dairy company said it was pleased with performance so far this year

-Kerry Gold chief executive Edmond Scanlon said the company was “pleased” with the start it has have made to 2018.
-Photographer: Dara Mac Dónaill
+Kerry Group chief executive Edmond Scanlon said the company was “pleased” with the start it has have made to 2018.
+Photographer: Dara Mac Dónaill / THE IRISH TIMES

 Dairy giant Kerry Group grew its business volumes by 3.7 per cent during the first quarter of the year, it has said in a trading update.